End the year with a bang: pyrotechnic lab for chemistry

 1.0 g sulfur

-Have the students grind the potassium nitrate into a very fine powder.
-Mix with the charcoal and sulfur until the mixture is even.
-That’s it!
+To begin, have the students grind the potassium nitrate into a very fine powder.
+Next, mix it thoroughly with the charcoal and sulfur until the mixture is even.
+That’s all there is to it!

-After they have made the gun powder they make a fun shape to from aluminum foil to hold it.
-This year we had a cannon, a unicorn that shot fire out of it’s rear, an airplane, an elephant with a flaming trunk, and untold random shapes from the kids who “can’t do anything artistic.
+After preparing the gun powder, students create fun shapes using aluminum foil to hold it.
+This year, we made a cannon, a unicorn with fire shooting out of its rear, an airplane, an elephant with a flaming trunk, and many other random shapes.
+Some kids insisted, “I can’t do anything artistic.”

-The students attach a fuse that sticks directly into the gunpowder.
-The powder doesn’t have to be open to the air, so long as the fuse reaches.
-I buy rolls of “cannon fuse” every year from the local fireworks stand.
+Students attach a fuse that sticks directly into the gunpowder.
+The powder doesn’t need to be exposed to the air, as long as the fuse reaches.
+I purchase rolls of “cannon fuse” every year from the local fireworks stand.

 Nitrogen Triiodide

-Once it has dried sufficiently outside, carefully touch the bottom filter paper with a feather attached to a meter stick, and you will get an explosion sound and a cloud of purple gas.
-The gas is elemental iodine.
-Do this outside as everything about this demo stains.
+Once the mixture has dried sufficiently, carefully touch the bottom filter paper with a feather attached to a meter stick.
+You will hear an explosion and see a cloud of purple gas.
+The gas consists of elemental iodine.
+Remember, this demo should only be conducted outside as it stains everything!

 Thermite

-I like to make 100 grams of thermite to end the day.
-I mix 75.0 grams of iron (III) oxide and 25.0 g of powdered aluminum.
-Mix them thoroughly.
-I buy little terra cotta flower pots at the garden store in order to do the demo.
-Tape the hole in the bottom shut and place the thermite mixture in the pot.
-Then I take a ring stand that fits the pot outside.
-I arrange the pot over the top of a one-gallon coffee metal can loaded with dry gravel to catch the molten iron that is produced.
+To conclude the day, I like to prepare 100 grams of thermite.
+I mix 75.0 grams of iron (III) oxide with 25.0 grams of powdered aluminum, ensuring they are mixed thoroughly.
+I buy little terra cotta flower pots from the garden store to conduct this demo.
+I tape the hole in the bottom shut and place the thermite mixture inside the pot.

 With that, we have finally “blown something up” in chemistry.
-The kids are happy.
-And I have managed to tie each demo to a specific review topic.
-Yes, there are dangerous elements to this lab and demos.
-I take particular precautions and the kids do great.
-What a way to end the year with a bang.
+The kids are happy, and I've managed to tie each demo to specific review topics.
+Yes, this lab and its demonstrations involve dangerous elements.
+I take particular precautions, and the kids handle everything well.
+It’s a fantastic way to end the year with a bang!